Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

 ## Background

 Interrupted time series (ITS) analysis is a powerful quasi-experimental study design for evaluating the effectiveness of population-level health interventions that have been implemented at a clearly defined point in time.
-We have conducted and published a [exploration of the effectiveness of PCV vaccines in Hong Kong with such method](https://pubmed.ncbi.nlm.nih.gov/33858719/).
+We have conducted and published an [exploration of the effectiveness of PCV vaccines in Hong Kong using this method](https://pubmed.ncbi.nlm.nih.gov/33858719/).

-The core of ITS analysis is segmeted regression model.
-Some people may argue that this regression-based method is not perfect cause it lack of ablility of fixing the autocorrelation and seasonality.
-We are not going to discuss this in this artile.
-In the current artile, I want to discuss the issue in the widely adapted two regression-based two methods.
+The core of ITS analysis is the segmented regression model.
+Some people may argue that this regression-based method is not perfect because it lacks the ability to account for autocorrelation and seasonality.
+We are not going to discuss this in this article.
+In the current article, I want to discuss the issue in the widely adopted two regression-based methods.

-**Updated: the author has updated and make correction of this methods at the time of writing**
+**Updated: The author has updated and made corrections to these methods at the time of writing.**

-Two approaches are widely adapted by [JLB 2017](https://pubmed.ncbi.nlm.nih.gov/27283160-interrupted-time-series-regression-for-the-evaluation-of-public-health-interventions-a-tutorial/) and [AKD 2002](https://pubmed.ncbi.nlm.nih.gov/12174032-segmented-regression-analysis-of-interrupted-time-series-studies-in-medication-use-research/).
+Two approaches are widely adopted by [JLB 2017](https://pubmed.ncbi.nlm.nih.gov/27283160-interrupted-time-series-regression-for-the-evaluation-of-public-health-interventions-a-tutorial/) and [AKD 2002](https://pubmed.ncbi.nlm.nih.gov/12174032-segmented-regression-analysis-of-interrupted-time-series-studies-in-medication-use-research/).

 The core of ITS analysis is the segmented regression model, which can be expressed in two slightly different formulations based on the JLB 2017 and AKD 2002 papers:

 JLB 2017 **interactive** formulation:
-$$Y\sim{\sf}\beta_{0}+\beta_{1}·time_t+\beta_{2}·intervention_t+\beta_{3}·time·intervention $$
+$$Y_t = \beta_{0} + \beta_{1} \cdot time_t + \beta_{2} \cdot intervention_t + \beta_{3} \cdot time \cdot intervention_t$$

 where

-- Yt is the outcome variable at time t \\
+- $Y_t$ is the outcome variable at time $t$
-- timet is the time since the start of the study \\
+- $time_t$ is the time since the start of the study
-- interventiont is a dummy variable indicating the pre- or post-intervention period \\
+- $intervention_t$ is a dummy variable indicating the pre- or post-intervention period
-- (timet - time of intervention)\*intervention_t is the interaction term representing the change in slope after the intervention
+- $(time_t - time\_of\_intervention) \cdot intervention_t$ is the interaction term representing the change in slope after the intervention

 The interpretation of parameters in the original paper